Your ID Is Your Key

 Your ID is Your Key

 A safe environment is the cornerstone of a high-quality education.
 As part of its ongoing campus safety and security, the university also has implemented a building and facility access policy.
-Your UT ID serves as your key to access campus buildings with “celebrated entrances,” a main entrance that may include an oversized entry gate or door with signage uniquely identifying it from other entry points.
+Your UT ID serves as your key to access campus buildings with “celebrated entrances", a main entrance of a building that may include an oversized entry gate or door with signage uniquely identifying it from other entry points.

 After regular operating hours, all general-purpose classroom (GPC) buildings have the ability to lock down and/or allow entry with a UT ID.
 If you need to access a classroom or lab after hours, your UT ID is your key for entry.
 For example,

 - GPC buildings are required to be accessible from 6 a.m. to 11:45 pm, seven days a week and during university holidays